oral-history-digital/ohd/README.md

 * set COVERAGE=true to generate a coverage report to `tmp/coverage/index.html`
 * set RETRY=true to rerun failed tests up to 3 times
 * set HEADLESS=true to run the e2e tests in a headless browser

+There is also a script to run all tests in an unattended fashion (with RETRY and HEADLESS):

+    bin/test